-Asset Holdings Parking meters: 25
+Asset Holdings Pa Parking meters: 25

 Desired Level of Service Statement Minimum 90% of meters functioning at one time.

-Available Data Asset data stored in end of year financial Fair Value asset database.
-Asset data: location, acquired date, condition rating, and Fair Value calculations.
+Available Data •

-Last Condition Survey Parking meters have been inspected during recent upgrading to the internal communication apparatus.
+Last Condition Survey rking meters have bee ernal communication a en inspected during rec apparatus. ent upgrading to the

 General As at 1 July 2015

-Assessment of Condition Condition Rating % Assets (\$ weighted) \$CRC
+Assessment of Condition Co ondition Rating % Assets (\$ weighted) \$CRC

 1 Near Perfect 95.65 \$198,005

 2 Good 0

 3 Satisfactory 0

 4 Very Poor 4.35 \$9,005

 5 Unserviceable 0

 Total 100.00 \$207,010

 Main Findings The change machine had reached the end of its life and has been disposed of.
 The purpose of the meters is to promote turnover of parking throughout the metered precinct.
 The income gained from parking meters is used for infrastructure improvement in Crown Land and the vicinity of the Nelson Bay foreshore.
 A significant proportion of revenue is derived from cash transactions.

 Future Actions Continue to maintain the meters and change machine.
 Review the service level agreement with supplier of the meters to improve the maintenance lead times and the reliability of the machines.
 Investigate and implement cashless transaction technology